zeffii/ChucKScripts/ugen_full.md

 ### [ugen]: Gen5

-exponential line segment lookup table table generator see examples: Gen5-test.ck
+exponential line segment lookup table table generator (extends GenX) see examples: Gen5-test.ck
 Constructs a lookup table composed of sequential exponential curves.
 For a table with N curves, starting value of y', and value yn for lookup index xn, set the coefficients to [ y', y0, x0, ..., yN-1, xN-1 ].
 Note that there must be an odd number of coefficients.
 If an even number of coefficients is specified, behavior is undefined.
 The sum of xn for 0 ≤ n < N must be 1. yn = 0 is approximated as 0.000001 to avoid strange results arising from the nature of exponential curves.

-extends GenX
 (control parameters)

     ( see GenX )

-[ugen]: Gen7
+### [ugen]: Gen7

-line segment lookup table table generator see examples: Gen7-test.ck
+line segment lookup table table generator (extends GenX)
+see examples: Gen7-test.ck

 Constructs a lookup table composed of sequential line segments.
 For a table with N lines, starting value of y', and value yn for lookup index xn, set the coefficients to [ y', y0, x0, ..., yN-1, xN-1 ].

-Note that there must be an odd number of coefficients.
+> there must be an odd number of coefficients.
 If an even number of coefficients is specified, behavior is undefined.
 The sum of xn for 0 ≤ n < N must be 1.

-extends GenX
 (control parameters)

     ( see GenX )

-[ugen]: Gen9
+### [ugen]: Gen9

-sinusoidal lookup table with harmonic ratio, amplitude, and phase control see examples: Gen9-test.ck
+sinusoidal lookup table with harmonic ratio, amplitude, and phase control (extends GenX)
+see examples: Gen9-test.ck

 Constructs a lookup table of partials with specified amplitudes, phases, and harmonic ratios to the fundamental.
 Coefficients are specified in triplets of [ ratio, amplitude, phase ] arranged in a single linear array.

-extends GenX
 (control parameters)

     ( see GenX )

-[ugen]: Gen10
+### [ugen]: Gen10

 sinusoidal lookup table with partial amplitude control see examples: Gen10-test.ck
 Constructs a lookup table of harmonic partials with specified amplitudes.
 The amplitude of partial n is specified by the nth element of the coefficients.
 For example, setting coefs to [ 1 ] will produce a sine wave.